 If mediation is deemed to be a suitable route for your case, the parents of the child will be informed and will also attend a MIAM.
 Should the mediator decide that mediation is suitable for both parties, mediation will begin.

 There are situations in which family mediation is not deemed suitable.
 In these cases, the mediator will issue a mediation certificate, stating that mediation has failed.
 You will then be able to seek a child arrangement order with the court.

 Child Arrangement Orders Involving Grandparents

-Grandparents do not have an automatic right to apply for a child arrangement order, although there are some exceptions, so it is worth making every effort to resolve matters in other ways before applying to the court.
+There is no automatic Grandparents Rights to apply for a child arrangement order, although there are some exceptions.
+It is worth making every effort to resolve matters in other ways before applying to the court.
 To discuss whether any of the exceptions apply to your unique circumstances, talk to a qualified solicitor at Clifford Johnston today.

 If a child’s parents are unable to take proper care of a child, a Special Guardianship Order may be put in place to appoint another set of carers.